AnWeber/httpyac/examples/README.md

 > External dependencies must be installed independently, exceptions are [vscode](https://www.npmjs.com/package/@types/vscode), [got](https://www.npmjs.com/package/got) and [httpYac](https://www.npmjs.com/package/httpyac) Dependency, which are provided from the extension.

+> you can also require your own scripts/ *.js files and reuse code

 ### Variable Substitution in Request